Working with the Arranger

 To remove a Pattern from a Section in Song view:

-The Pattern is removed from the Section but not deleted.
+The Pattern is removed from the Section and from the referenced Scene, but not deleted.
 You can add the Pattern back to the Scene by using Select in the right-click menu.

-For more information on Select see Selecting a Pattern in Song View.
+For more information on Select see Selecting a Pattern in Song ciew.

 In Song view use the right-click context menu to duplicate a Pattern within the selected Scene.